Empia/api/docs/apiFirst.md

 ### Overview

 Traditional product design is channel and device centric.
-But users inhabit in a multi-channel, multi-device world.
+But users inhabit a multi-channel, multi-device world.

 Channel and/or device centric product design results in duplicated effort and wasted engineering work.
-API-first development is focused on removing this technical debt through the separation of the data backend and the data consuming front end.
+API-first development is focused on removing this technical debt through the separation of the data backend and the data-consuming frontend.

-COPE stands for Create Once, Publish Everywhere.
+__COPE__ stands for _Create Once, Publish Everywhere_.
 It is about reducing editorial overhead by freeing content for use in multiple different contexts.
 Simply put, COPE separates data from design, making your content reusable and future-proof for new devices or platforms.

 Taking an API-first development approach enables COPE and brings several additional benefits -